 Immersive Experiences

 Local George R.R.
-Martin, Game of Thrones creator was a key contributor to the original Meow Wolf, a mind-bending art immersion experience that thrives in The City Different with new rooms added to the more than 70 in the House of Eternal Return, including artist Virgil Ortiz' Sirens: Secret Passkeys & Portals.
-Fun for evening music performances, too, including The Santa Fe Symphony's Music of the Spheres on April 25.
+Martin, Game of Thrones creator was a key contributor to the original Meow Wolf, a mind-bending art immersion experience that thrives in The City Different with new rooms added to the more than 70 in the House of Eternal Return.
+It's good for fun evening music performances, too, including Mark Farina, associated with the global dance music industry, on April 18 and the Float Cafe & Bar is a great spot to try their Meowgarita, a special Margarita Trail cocktail.

 Walk Canyon Road